George Andrews Moriarty Jr.

 Making his first contribution to the New England Historical and Genealogical Register in 1912, Moriarty submitted 134 articles to that journal over the next 54 years, most of them dealing with English feudal families.
-In addition, he became a contributing editor of The American Genealogist, published by Donald Lines Jacobus, and from 1932 to 1965 submitted more than 75 articles to this journal.
+In addition, he became a contributing editor of The American Genealogist, published by Donald Lines Jacobus, and from 1932 to 1965, he submitted more than 75 articles to this journal.
 These articles included a series of additions and corrections to John Osborne Austin's Genealogical Dictionary of Rhode Island.
 He also contributed to more than a dozen other American and English journals, as well as writing genealogical notes in the Boston Evening Transcript for a period of 30 years.
 Moriarty was a fellow of the American Society of Genealogists and of the Society of Genealogists, London and the Society of Antiquaries, London.
 He was also the founder and first president of the Descendants of the Illegitimate Sons and Daughters of the Kings of Britain.

 In his personal life, Moriarty was twice married.
 He was first married in London in 1908 to Olga Gillming of Budapest, Hungary; they were divorced three years later.
 He was married a second time in 1930 to the Countess Louise de Alfau, the daughter of John V. Dittemore of New York.
 She died in the summer of 1968, and Moriarty died less than two weeks later, on 12 July 1968, at the York Harbor Nursing Home in York Harbor, Maine.

-In 1986 the National Genealogical Society instituted a Hall of Fame for individuals that had made significant strides in the field of genealogy.
+In 1986 the National Genealogical Society instituted a Hall of Fame for individuals who had made significant strides in the field of genealogy.
 In 1990 G. Andrews Moriarty was inducted into that prestigious group, having been nominated by the Genealogical Society of Utah and the American Society of Genealogists.